radareorg/radare2-book/src/tools/rasm2/assemble.md

 Assembling is the action to take a computer instruction in human readable form (using mnemonics) and convert that into a bunch of bytes that can be executed by a machine.

-In radare2, the assembler and disassembler logic is implemented in the r_asm_* API, and can be used with the pa and pad commands from the commandline as well as using `rasm2`.
+In radare2, the assembler and disassembler logic is implemented in the r_arch API (r_asm and r_anal were merged into r_arch), and can be used with the pa and pad commands from the commandline as well as using `rasm2`.

 Rasm2 can be used to quickly copy-paste hexpairs that represent a given machine instruction.
 The following line is assembling this mov instruction for x86/32.